stevedepp/gcp-iot-pipeline/manual.md

     ```sudo i2cdetect -y 1```

-#### install and set up gcloud SDK onto raspberrypi from a laptop terminal connected via ssh to the raspberrypi:
+#### 2.4 from a laptop terminal with ssh connecton to raspberrypi, install and set up gcloud SDK onto raspberrypi:

 - [x] **if not already connected, then setup a secure shell connection with the raspberrypi.**